Kaycodes11/quick_tsjs/src/qa/theories.md

 compiler: the compiler compiles the whole code first & spits out the optimized version of the code then execute.

-pros: the code is optimized and bundle/executable size is fewer
+pros: the code is optimized and bundle/executable size is smaller
 cons: the initial compilation is time-consuming

 # JIT compilation
 JS uses both interpreter & compiler both known as "JIT compiler" to execute the code.
-So, after getting the "AST", it goes to interpretter then interpretter takes that relatively "high-level" code and turn it to "bytecode" and then "bytecode" move to "execution" step.
-But while it's executing the code it takes help from
-"compiler" to optimize the code, so basically while interpreter reading code line by line the compiler tries to optimize the code as much as it can.
+So, after getting the "AST", it goes to interpreter then interpreter takes that relatively "high-level" code and turn it to "bytecode" and then "bytecode" move to "execution" step.
+But while it's executing the code it takes help from "compiler" to optimize the code, so basically while interpreter reading code line by line the compiler tries to optimize the code as much as it can.
 So, the job of the compiler here is to simply optimize the code at runtime as much as possible thus known as JIT (JUST IN TIME) compilation.

 # AOT compilation
 some JS engine has AOT (Ahead of time) compilation which basically takes a piece of code that's going to be executed later, tries to optimize as much as it can & generates bytecode which is what goes to execution thereafter.

 iii) Execution